-After an incredible four days in Amsterdam having some of the best brunch and beer, the city had to offer we had a direct flight from Amsterdam to Prague on KLM, which only cost us about $100 per person.
+After an incredible four days in Amsterdam having some of the best brunch and beer the city had to offer we had a direct flight from Amsterdam to Prague on KLM, which only cost us about $100 per person.
 The quick hour and a half flight from Amsterdam to Prague not only cost less than taking the train, but it also saved us about 10 hours of travel time since you must connect in Berlin if you wanted to take the Eurorail.
 Arriving in Prague we knew we had two days in Prague on a budget, so we were going to make the most of our time and money!
+If you’re on a tight budget I’ll help you decide where to stay in Prague, what to do in Prague including day trips from Prague, and where to eat in Prague all while keeping your budget in mind.

 Prague is definitely a city that has plenty of options for any budget, and even the swankiest hotel in Prague usually won’t cost you more than $200/night!
 In fact, a quick search on Priceline revealed that there were several chain hotels like Marriott and Sheraton with rooms from $4 per night!
 We stayed in the BoHo Prague Hotel, which had a great location near the center of Old Town Prague.
 The BoHo Prague cost us about $100/night split three ways for one of their larger rooms.
 The hotel was clean and modern and had a great spa, hot tub, and sauna!